mehulg25/mehulg25.github.io/_projects/Restaurant-Reviews.md

 - Google Reviews
 - FourSquare

-The data consisted of datapoints like customer name, review, feedback, check-in time, business name, business address, etc.
+The data consisted of datapoints such as customer name, review, feedback, check-in time, business name, business address, etc.

-After getting the data in place, I made an ER diagram using [Lucidchart](https://www.lucidchart.com/pages/).
-This ER diagram further helped me to interrelate things of my interest.
-I also defined certain business rules, made relational model, and implemented normalization.
+After getting the data in place, I made an __ER diagram__ using [Lucidchart](https://www.lucidchart.com/pages/).
+This ER diagram further helped me to correlate things of my interest.
+I also defined certain __business rules__, made a __relational model__, and implemented __normalization__.

 ![ER-Diagram](/assets/images/projects/ERD.png)

-The next task for me was to create tables and insert respective data.
-I saved these SQL queries in a DDL file.
+The next task was to create tables and insert corresponding data.
+I saved these SQL queries in a __DDL__ file.
+After inserting data into the tables, I made a __DML__ file to create __materialized views__ using complex SQL queries in order to answer the following questions of interest:
-After inserting data into the tables, I made a DML file to create materialized views using complex SQL queries in order to answer the following questions of interest:
+- Which is the highest rated Starbucks branch in College Park area?
-- Which is the highest rated Starbucks branch in College Park area
+- What sets the highest rated branch apart from the rest?
-- What sets the highest rated branch apart from the rest
+- How can we improve the lowest rated branch?
-- How can we improve the lowest rated branch
+- How can we improve staff allocation strategy?

-- How can we improve staff allocation strategy
+After getting answers to the above mentioned questions, I decided to do a __Sentiment Analysis__ of customer reviews to better understand their opinions.

-After getting answers to the above mentioned questions, I decided to do a Sentiment Analysis of customer reviews to better understand customer opinions.
-Moreover, I made a tableau dashboard in order to visualize the results and compare the branches easily.
+Moreover, I made a __Tableau__ dashboard in order to visualize the results and compare the branches easily.

 ![ER-Diagram](/assets/images/projects/dashboard.png)

-I believe that this project can be used by any business in order to better understand their customers and improve their sales.
+I believe that this project can be used by any business in order to refine their understanding of customers and translate into improved sales.

 ***